-Take turns describing your web diagram to the members of your group.
+Take turns describing your Web Diagram to the members of your group.
 You should address the questions below:

 - 1. Was there a time when you were very proud to be a member of a certain group (circle)? - 2.
 Was there a time when you felt marginalized or discriminated against because you belonged to a certain group (circle)? - 3.
-Have you felt both pride and discrimination because of your membership in any of these groups? - 4.
-What is one thing you wish people would never say about one of your groups? - 5.
-How do the dimensions of your identity that you chose as important differ from the dimensions other people use to make judgments about you? - 6.
+What is one thing you wish people would never say about one of your groups? - 4.
 Can you think of factors within yourself or your society that might lead you to discriminate against others?
 To what extent are these factors within your control?
-To what extent are they embedded in society? - 7.
-Do you and members of your group share a similar circle?
-If so, write your name in the other group member's or members' matching circle.
+To what extent are they embedded in society?